 The Bronze Age European spiral metal handcrafts are unique to their culture and represent stunning ancient aesthetic art as well as craftsmanship.
 From massive ankle and wrist decorations to small appliqués, the spiral ornamentation permeated much of the body adornment of Central Europe during the Mid to Late Bronze Age.
 This is a beautiful museum-grade original set of two spiral dangler ornaments from this culture.
 Most burials only included a pair of these objects and despite not knowing the details of how they were found since they come from an old English private collection, it is certain these are an original set based on the identical patina and fact that two are together.
 A supreme example of Europe's Bronze Age art interpretation and jewelry style.
-NO DAMAGE, NO REPAIR AND NO RESTORATION.
-Antiquities like these are surely to appreciate in the years to come as all countries that such treasures could once be found have now instituted strict laws prohibiting their prospecting and removal.

 Around 2000 B.C., barbarian Celtic tribes invaded Europe.
 They first inhabited regions across Eastern Europe now known as Hungary, Bulgaria, Romania and the Balkans.
 During the Bronze Age, they move westward and by the Iron Age in the 8th to 5th centuries BC, these tribes make their homes in what is now southwest Germany, eastern France and parts of Switzerland and Austria.
 This era is known as the Hallstat period named after a Celtic archaeological type-site in a lakeside village in Austria.
 After that, in the La Tene period, western Europe becomes heavily occupied by the Celts as they invade much of Germany, France, the Iberian Peninsula (Spain and Portugal), the British Islands and Ireland.
 After this time, Celtic tribes spread eastward again, moving into northern Italy, Bohemia, Silesia, the Balkans and even into present day Turkey with a tribe called the Galatians establishing a Celtic city called Galatia.
 During the 1st century BC, the Celts were at the height of their power and were the dominant ethnic group in much of Europe, even ruling over the Germanic tribes.
 Among the many military victories the ancient Celts can lay claim to are the sacking of the cities of Rome and Delphi.